 The Future of Sustainable Branding

-I predict that sustainability will become the new standard, and brands that don’t prioritise it will fall behind.
-It is time for companies to take action and embrace sustainable practices to create a better future for all of us.
+I predict that sustainability will become the norm, and brands that don’t prioritise it will fall behind.

 For a number of years, we’ve tracked the shift away from wasteful spending and toward a more mindful approach to consumption, but what we’re seeing now is much more proactive and hands-on.
 People aren’t just choosing Brand A over Brand B because it’s produced closer to home or treats its workers better.
 They're getting involved in the consumption cycle by contributing to the funding or even the creation of products they want and by reselling or renting out their unneeded possessions.